Top-NotchOutdoorSearch

 But that's not everything.

-It can also connect to trolling motors with their built-in transducers, though the adapter cable is sold separately.
+Here is where it earns its keep: it also links to trolling motors with built-in transducers, though the adapter cable ships separately.

 Quite epic.

-You can also make your maps with Quickdraw and save sonar recordings and even a waypoint map [R].
+You can also draw your own maps with Quickdraw and save sonar recordings and a waypoint map [R].

 Is the Garmin ECHOMAP Plus 63cv for You?